lucas2606-rs/SSRN/README.md

 # SSRN
-This is an implementation of TRGS paper:Spectral–Spatial Residual Network for Hyperspectral Image Classification: A 3-D Deep Learning Framework
+This is an implementation of TRGS paper:*Spectral–Spatial Residual Network for Hyperspectral Image Classification: A 3-D Deep Learning Framework*